kevonc/kevoncheung.com/content/articles/20160909-finding-jobs-the-wrong-way.md

 ---
-title: "You are finding jobs the wrong way"
+title: You are finding jobs the wrong way
-date: "2016-09-09"
+date: '2016-09-09'
-category: "life-lessons"
+meta_description: ''
-meta_description: ""
+slug: finding-jobs-the-wrong-way
-slug: "finding-jobs-the-wrong-way"
+topic: life-lessons
 ---

 If you were just on any job portal like JobsDB or LinkedIn looking for a job, you might want to read this blog post because you have been finding jobs the wrong way.
 Everyone knows that finding a job is hard, almost as hard as finding your significant half.
 What’s worse is, when you start dating someone you don’t like that much, which is kind of like taking a job you’re not so interested in.
 Now, if you want to find a job that you actually enjoy, read on.
 Disclaimer: This is more for a startup job.